chiehhsi/Expression_Recognition/README.md

 This project proposed several aggregated models doing facial expression recognition on Facial Expression Recognition 2013(FER2013) dataset.
 These models based on custom CNN model and VGG16 with SIFT and Dense SIFT feature descriptors and aggregated different models to see how aggregated model performance at the end.

-Figure shows the overview of this project
+Figure shows the overview of this project:

   <img src="images/overview.png" width="500">